-“Here comes the sun,” the Beatles sang, “and it’s all right” – though perhaps they should have substituted, “and if you don’t protect yourself, you can jolly well get a nasty sunburn and skin cancer and even long-term, irreversible eye damage.”
+“Here comes the sun,” the Beatles sang, “and it’s all right.”
+Although perhaps they should have substituted, “and if you don’t protect your eyes and skin, you can jolly well get a nasty sunburn and skin cancer and even long-term, irreversible eye damage.”

-OK, we here at Rebuild Your Vision are clearly not in the running for a Grammy award.
-But as you head outside this month to weed your garden, skipper your sailboat, picnic in the park, or just head to work and back, here’s what you need to know to be all right in the summer sun.
+OK, we here at Rebuild Your Vision are clearly not in the running for a Grammy.
+But, as you head outside this month to weed your garden, skipper your sailboat, picnic in the park, or just head to work and back, here’s what you need to know to protect your eyes to prevent sun damage.

 Fun Sun Facts

 Children often draw the sun as a bright yellow circle that dominates everything else in the picture.
-Although the sun as seen in outer space is more white than yellow, the kids have got it right: the sun is by far the largest object in the solar system, containing 99.8% of the system’s mass.
+Although the sun as seen in outer space is more white than yellow, the kids got it right.
+The sun is, by far, the largest object in the solar system, containing 99.8% of the system’s mass.

 The sun’s white hue is symbolically apt.
 By human standards, it is ancient – about 4.5 billion years old.
-By its own standards, though, it is only middle-aged and will continue to radiate for perhaps another 5 billion years.
+By its own standards, though, it is only middle-aged and will continue to radiate for perhaps another five billion years.
 During that time, its brightness will double.
 (And you thought you had it bad?
-Just think about the air-conditioning bills, not to mention that future generations will probably have to mow their lawns in a space suit.)
+Just think about the air-conditioning bills.
+Not to mention that future generations will probably have to mow their lawns in a spacesuit.)

 The surface of the sun, called the photosphere, has a temperature of about 5,800 Kelvin.
 That’s 9,980 degrees Fahrenheit to you and me.
-And it gets even hotter: the temperature at the sun’s core hovers around 15.6 million Kelvin.
+And, it gets even hotter: the temperature at the sun’s core hovers around 15.6 million Kelvin.
 (The sun’s heat is produced by thermonuclear reactions that convert hydrogen to helium.)
-The light from the sun can cause bleaching of the retina’s photosensitive pigments, causing temporary partial blindness – which is why we are taught not to look directly at the sun.
+The light from the sun can cause the retina’s photosensitive pigments to get bleached out.
+Thus, causing temporary partial blindness.
+This is why we are taught not to look directly at the sun.